 Air scrubbers and air purifiers are not entirely the same.
-However, the goal of both products is to ensure that the circulating air within an enclosed space is clean and safe, and both are installed in existing ductwork.
+However, both products aim to ensure that the circulating air within an enclosed space is clean and safe, and both are installed in existing ductwork.
 The difference comes down to how both devices work.

 Air purifiers carry out the filtration process within the device.
-They retrieve harmful particles and eradicate them as soon as they get to the device.
-The air gets recirculated as it leaves the device and goes into the ductwork.
+They retrieve harmful particles and eradicate them as soon as they reach the device.
+The air recirculates as it leaves the device and goes into the ductwork.
 Air scrubbers, on the other hand, also involve filtration.
-However, one advantage air scrubbers have over air purifiers is the fact that they produce negative ions.
+However, one advantage air scrubbers have over air purifiers is that they produce negative ions.

 Can an air scrubber help in the fight against COVID-19?

 Air scrubbers can help reduce the spread of COVID-19 by trapping and removing harmful particles from the air.
 Doing so can help reduce your exposure to the virus and improve your indoor air quality.
 In addition, air scrubbers can help keep surfaces free from harmful particles, which is especially important in homes where children and elderly people are present.

 When choosing an air scrubber for your home, it is important to consider the specific needs of your space.
 For example, if you have allergies or asthma, you will want an air scrubber that is designed to remove allergens from the air.
 There are a variety of air scrubbers on the market, so it is essential to do your research to find the one that best meets your needs.